-E. Interstate Practice of Psychology
+G.E.
+Temporary Practice and Interstate Practice of Psychology

 Psychologists may have legitimate interests in practicing in another jurisdiction for a limited amount of time.
-This section provides for limited practice in a jurisdiction other than the state in which the psychologist is licensed.
+This section provides for time-limited in-person or telepsychology practice in a jurisdiction other than the state in which the psychologist is licensed and the interstate practice of psychology.
 This is not intended to eliminate the necessity for licensure for those who are setting up a regular professional practice in that jurisdiction.
-The psychologist must have an earned doctoral degree and be licensed in another jurisdiction.